roni1-cmd/CoreA/README.md

-# Corea Operating System
+# CoreA Operating System

 ## Overview

-Corea is a lightweight, 32-bit x86 operating system designed for educational and experimental purposes.
+CoreA is a lightweight, 32-bit x86 operating system designed for educational and experimental purposes.
 Built from scratch, it provides a minimal yet functional environment with a focus on modularity and extensibility.
-Corea includes a custom bootloader, kernel, shell, and a variety of features such as a graphical user interface (GUI), networking, and file system support.
+CoreA includes a custom bootloader, kernel, shell, and a variety of features such as a graphical user interface (GUI), networking, and file system support.

 ## Features